tg44/mandrill-to-aws/ses-info-to-s3/README.md

 # SES info to S3

-This lambda serialize events from SES -> SNS to S3.
+This lambda serializes events from SES -> SNS to S3.

 ## Install
 #### Code